 Backing up your site can feel daunting.
 Backups are undoubtedly important: one study found that 60% of small businesses that experience data loss go out of business within six months of the occurrence.
 But the question is how to minimize costs while keeping your website safe.

 Looking for advice online yields plenty of opinions from endless viewpoints.
 It won’t be long before you begin reading about partial backups, full backups, rotating schedules, and other technical jargon that leaves you feeling confused.
 It’s easy to get overwhelmed and put off your research for another day.

 The good news?
 You can use online services that were developed specifically to streamline the backup process.
-Jetpack, for example, offers full backups beginning with the Personal plan, complete with one-click restores and a 30-day archive.
-But even after you find a service that works for you, you still have to figure out how often your site needs backed up.
+Jetpack, for example, offers real-time backups with all Backup plans, complete with one-click restores and a 30-day archive.

 Let’s look at how you can find the right frequency for your site backups, including three major items you should consider when making your decision.